Skip to main content

 Usage considerations

 Bear in mind that the Multi-document Chat eats up a lot of "tokens" from the LLM, particularly when the document is long and/or you are asking many questions.
-Depending on your contract, you may need to purchase additional tokens from ClauseBase or your AI provider.

 Did this answer your question?